tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

     ![LP_Stu_Data_Cleansing_Head_Currency.PNG](Images/LP_Stu_Data_Cleansing_Head_Currency.PNG)

 * Because the `order_total` field has currency symbols in the values, numeric operations cannot be performed.
-A custom cleaning function/operation will need to be created in order to remove these symbols from the dataset.
+A custom cleaning operation will need to be created in order to remove these symbols from the data set.

-* The cleaning function/operation can be created by leveraging and combining other Pandas functions (e.g., the Pandas `replace` function).
+* The cleaning operation can be created by leveraging and combining other Pandas functions (e.g., the Pandas `replace` function).

     ```python
     # Cleaning identified numeric fields with $ symbol